Alessandro Cornacchia

 I am a Postdoctoral Researcher at King Abdullah University of Science and Technology (KAUST), member of SANDS Lab led by Prof. Marco Canini.

-My research interests span computer networks and distributed systems, with a focus on network observability and the application of agentic AI to networked systems.
-I am currently exploring how Large Language Models can empower network operators to diagnose failures more effectively.
-My previous work has focused on designing systems that harness programmable network hardware to achieve real-time, cost-efficient observability.
+My research interests span computer networks and distributed systems, with a focus on observability and agentic AI applied to networked systems.
+I am exploring how network operators could use LLMs to diagnose and fix failures, without compromising reliability and integrity.
+I also aim to make telemetry faster, cheaper, and less intrusive for applications by leveraging programmable network hardware.

 I received my Ph.D. in Electrical, Electronics and Communications Engineering from Politecnico di Torino (Italy) in 2024, where I was advised by Prof. Paolo Giaccone and Prof. Andrea Bianco.
 I hold a M.S. in Communications and Computer Networks Engineering (2020) from Politecnico di Torino and a B.Eng. in Computer Engineering (2017) from Università di Bologna.